Pope Leo XIV prays for the victims of the Hong Kon...

 Pope Leo XIV prays for the victims of the Hong Kong fire

-He sent a telegram on Thursday addressed to Cardinal Stephen Chow Sau-Yan, Bishop of Hong Kong, which was signed on his behalf by Cardinal Secretary of State Pietro Parolin.
+On Thursday he sent a telegram to Cardinal Stephen Chow Sau-Yan, Bishop of Hong Kong, signed for him by Cardinal Secretary of State Pietro Parolin.
+He expressed his “spiritual closeness to all those touched by this tragedy, especially the injured and those who mourn”.

-“Likewise,” the Pope continued, he “commends the souls of the deceased to the loving mercy of the Almighty, and offers prayers for the emergency personnel who continue to provide medical assistance and search for those who are still missing.”
+"I entrust the souls of the departed," he added, "to the compassionate mercy of the Almighty and pray for the emergency responders who continue to provide medical assistance and search for the missing.”

-At least 55 people have been killed, and nearly 300 are missing, after the fire blazed through a high-rise public housing complex in Hong Kong on Wednesday.
+At least 55 people are dead and nearly 300 are missing after a fire tore through a high-rise public housing building in Hong Kong on Wednesday.
+Authorities say the fire, which destroyed seven of eight tower blocks, has now been brought under control.
+About 300 people are unaccounted for.

-Pope Leo concluded his telegram by invoking “divine blessings of strength, consolation, and peace” upon all.
+Pope Leo ended his telegram by calling upon the "divine blessings of strength, comfort, and peace" for everyone.

 Cookie Policy